tcarroll64/cs3300-002-in-the-air/Documentation/HTTP Request.md

    - **POST:** Send data to the server for processing.
    - **PUT:** Update an existing resource on the server.
    - **DELETE:** Remove a resource from the server.
-   - and more.

 2. **Uniform Resource Identifier (URI):** The URI identifies the specific resource being requested.
-It could be a URL pointing to a web page or an API endpoint, for example.
+It could be a URL pointing to something like a webpage.

 3. **HTTP Version:** Indicates the version of the HTTP protocol being used
     - HTTP/1.1 or HTTP/2.